Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Background and Motivation

+\paragraph{Summary} The approaches discussed above address specific challenges in building scalable, geo-replicated multi-leader databases.
+However, they target fundamentally different architectures and prioritize distinct trade-offs.
 Inspired by these predecessors, we aim to create a unified protocol that integrates concurrency control, strongly consistent replication, and atomic commitment. \scmacro{} adopts the "execute-first" pattern of OCC to maximize horizontal scalability and remove coordination during the initial execution.
 The deterministic validation and commitment phase also allows for a coordination-free commit process.
 Finally, we leave the only coordination to a high-throughput asynchronous consensus protocol that decouples data propagation from agreement.
 These design choices collectively enable \scmacro{} to achieve high performance and scalability in geo-distributed multi-leader environments.